 The proposed change to process load pipe insulation targets pipes in commercial or industrial buildings serving covered processes loads.
-The effects on the building
+The effects on the building industry would not be felt by all firms and workers, but rather would be concentrated in specific industry subsectors.

-3.3.2 Impact on Building Designers and Energy Consultants
+4.3.2 Impact on Building Designers and Energy Consultants